jacmoe/emacs.d/README.md

 On Linux, there are very likely to be a C compiler installed, but Windows is different.

 One option is to use MSYS2, which is Linux distribution for Windows.
-Follow the instructions on []().
+Follow the instructions on [MSYS2 home page](https://www.msys2.org/).
 Be sure to install the full mingw-w64 GCC software collection.

 Make sure that you add the `bin` directory of you MSYS2 installation to your system path, so that Emacs can find it.